imversed/imversed/docs/src/forusers/imversedgovernance.md

 ### Are you ready to draft a governance proposal?

 There will likely be differences of opinion about the value of what you're proposing to do and the strategy by which you're planning to do it.
 If you've considered feedback from broad perspectives and think that what you're doing is valuable and that your strategy should work, and you believe that others feel this way as well, it's likely worth drafting a proposal.
-However, remember that the largest EVMOS stakers have the biggest vote, so a vocal minority isn't necessarily representative or predictive of the outcome of an on-chain vote.
+However, remember that the largest IVM stakers have the biggest vote, so a vocal minority isn't necessarily representative or predictive of the outcome of an on-chain vote.

 A conservative approach is to have some confidence that you roughly have initial support from a majority of the voting power before proceeding to drafting your proposal.
 However, there are likely other approaches, and if your idea is important enough, you may want to pursue it regardless of whether or not you are confident that the voting power will support it.